tkreque/tkreque.github.io/_posts/2020-05-25-gitlab-ci-aws-s3.md

 Job succeeded
 {% endhighlight %}

-It was a easy fix mistake but I took a hour to find and resolve even after searched on google.
-In the end I informed the developer because the last coworker changed the file to perform some tests and left the code with those two references and also to adjust for the production pipeline.
+It was a easy fix mistake but I took a hour to find and resolve even after searched on google so I informed him and explain the changed made and ask him to pass to his team as well.

 <br><br>
 I hope you find this useful to your troubleshootings as well.